 Music is one of the most important components of modern life, entering our lives in many ways: through the Internet, radio, television, movies, recordings, computer games, even elevators and restaurants.
 The study of music can be approached in several ways.
-University courses in music tend to be grouped into three categories: music theory (including composition), music history, and applied music (performance).
-Courses in applied music are available only to students in the bachelor of music program, while courses in music theory and music history may be taken by students in any program.
+University courses in music tend to be grouped into three categories: music theory (including composition), musicologies (the history and social life of music), and applied music (performance).
+Courses in applied music are available only to students in the bachelor of music program, while courses in music theory and musicologies may be taken by students in any program.

 Why study music?

-Courses in music history help students develop an understanding of music from cultural, social and historical perspectives.
-These courses introduce you to many kinds of music and help you recognize the features that distinguish different musical styles and periods.
+Courses in musicologies help students develop an understanding of music from cultural, social and historical perspectives.
+These courses introduce students to many kinds of music from classical to jazz, popular and world music and help them recognize the features that distinguish different musical styles and periods.
 They also develop critical thinking and research and writing skills.

 Courses in music theory develop an understanding of the language of music, through its notation and structure.
-In music theory courses, you learn how to read and write music and discover how musical elements such as timbre, melody, rhythm and harmony are put together to make musical compositions.
+In music theory courses, students learn how to read and write music and discover how musical elements such as timbre, melody, rhythm and harmony are put together to make musical compositions.
+In composition courses, students put those skills to work creatively.
 Courses in aural skills also develop critical listening and sight-singing skills.

-Courses in applied music develop the individual student's potential for musical expression and performance.
-These courses develop your technical competence, musical understanding and creativity so that you can prepare your own interpretations of music in a variety of styles.
+Courses in applied music develop the individual student’s potential for musical expression and performance.
+These courses develop a student’s technical competence, musical understanding and creativity so that they can prepare their own interpretations of music in a variety of styles.

 The bachelor of music (B.Mus.) is a four-year program intended to provide professional training and education in music.
 In the second year, many students will apply to a major in one of the following areas: performance, composition, musicologies (focusing on music history and culture from classical, world, and popular music traditions), or general musical studies.
 Students in the general musical studies major have the option of taking a minor in a discipline other than music.